What is an HOA and How Do They Work?

 Do you prefer living in a neighborhood that has a homeowners association?
 There are a few ways you can locate areas with HOAs.
 Two of the best are asking a local real estate agent and doing an online search.
 Search terms you can use include HOA near me, neighborhoods with an HOA near me, and homeowners association near me.

 Homeowners associations generally work to make housing developments better places to live, adding value to individual homes and making the community safer for everyone.
-But they aren’t completely without their problems.
+But they aren’t entirely without their problems.

-Being part of an HOA means that you will face more restrictions on what you can do with your home, and there are, of course, more fees to pay.
-If you are looking to buy a home in an HOA development, you should compare it to similar properties not within an association to evaluate how much value it provides.
+Being part of an HOA means you will face more restrictions on what you can do with your home and more fees to pay.
+If you want to buy a home in an HOA development, you should compare it to similar properties, not within an association, to evaluate how much value it provides.

-About the author: The above Real Estate information about what is an HOA was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 34+ years.
+About the author: The above Real Estate information about what an HOA is was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at billgassett@remaxexec.com or by phone at 508-625-0191.
+Bill has helped people move in and out of Metrowest towns for 37+ years.

 I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.